ilias-sp/Twitch-Chat-Bot-PHP/README.md

 # CONFIGURATION:
 go to conf directory and copy the config.php.TEMPLATE file to a new file called: config.php edit that file and fill in the information required. edit the fields according to the instructions.
+Repeat with the channel_credentials.php.TEMPLATE file: copy it to channel_credentials.php and fill in your channel/username and oath token (obtained from the https://twitchapps.com/tmi/ site)

 # RUN: